Maria Feodorovna (Dagmar of Denmark): Heir's wife

-Maria's relationship with her father-in-law, Alexander II of Russia, deteriorated because she did not accept his second marriage to Catherine Dolgorukov.
+Maria's relationship with her father-in-law, Alexander II, deteriorated because she did not accept his second marriage to Catherine Dolgorukov.
 She refused to allow her children to visit their grandfather's second wife and his legitimized bastards, which caused Alexander's anger.
 She confided in Sophia Tolstaya that "there were grave scenes between me and the Sovereign, caused by my refusal to let my children to him."
 At a Winter Palace reception in February 1881, she refused to kiss Catherine and only gave Catherine her hand to kiss.
-Alexander II was furious and chastised his daughter-in-law: “Sasha is a good son, but you – you have no heart".
+Alexander II was furious and chastised his daughter-in-law: "Sasha is a good son, but you – you have no heart".

 In 1873, Maria, Alexander, and their two eldest sons made a journey to the United Kingdom.
 The imperial couple and their children were entertained at Marlborough House by the Prince and Princess of Wales.
 The royal sisters Maria and Alexandra delighted London society by dressing alike at social gatherings.
 The following year, Maria and Alexander welcomed the Prince and Princess of Wales to St. Petersburg; they had come for the wedding of the Prince's younger brother, Alfred, to Grand Duchess Maria Alexandrovna, daughter of Tsar Alexander II and the sister of the tsarevich.